kevalpatel2106/android-samples/README.md

 - [**Sample Android Wear App**](https://github.com/kevalpatel2106/android-samples/tree/master/WearableApp): This is the sample android app that runs on android wear and demonstrates how to implement always on screen, step counter and responsive layout for square and round screens.

 ##Contribution:
-If you have any smaple app that might be useful to other android developers, you are welocome to contibute by creating new pull request.
-Before creating the pull request, you must read contribuion guide lines.9((
+If you have any sample app that might be useful to other android developers, you are welcome to contribute by creating [new pull request](https://github.com/kevalpatel2106/android-samples/pulls).
+Before creating the pull request, you must read [contribuion guide lines](https://github.com/kevalpatel2106/android-samples/blob/master/CONTRIBUTING.md).